 Smart Features, App Control and Tariff Savings

-The Smart LUX is part of a new generation of smart charge points, designed to give you smarter charging and total control over your EV charging sessions.
+The Smart LUX is part of a new generation of smart charge points, designed to give you smarter charging and control over your EV charging sessions.
 Built around the Indra app, you can manage every charging session, scheduling, locking, and tariff use without standing in front of the unit.

 The Indra app allows users to manage charging sessions, set charge limits in miles, kWh, or cost, and track charging history through a user-friendly interface.